 Bass Pro Shop is another FREE place to visit with a large aquarium to fascinate kids, plus around Christmas, there’s Santa’s Wonderland to visit.

 Don’t forget there’s also Strategic Air Command & Aerospace Museum in Ashland, Neb.
 It’s a bit of a drive from Omaha, but you could spend a whole afternoon there.

-Parks With Fun Winter Activities
+Omaha Parks With Fun Winter Activities

 Bundle up for these outdoor activities you can do in Omaha in the winter: